- Subjects and caregivers must provide written Informed Consent and be willing to

 dementia, including but not limited to other neurodegenerative disorders (eg,

-(reflex Methylmalonic Acid (MMA) and folate if B12 is low), untreated thyroid disease,
+deficiency (reflex Methylmalonic Acid (MMA) and folate if B12 is low), untreated

-syphilis, alcoholism, severe or recurrent head injury that is clinically relevant to
+thyroid disease, syphilis, alcoholism, severe or recurrent head injury that is

-the disease under study, or onset of dementia following heart surgery or cardiac
+clinically relevant to the disease under study, or onset of dementia following heart

 - Diagnosis or history of cerebrovascular disease (eg, stroke, transient ischemic